2024, West Cork Chamber Music Festival, Musicians on their way to Whiddy Island, Co Cork

 Nearby Highlights

-• Bantry House & Gardens – just opposite the ferry terminal, a historic estate with formal gardens.
+• Bantry House & Gardens – Located directly opposite the ferry terminal, this historic estate features formal gardens and period architecture.

-• Bere Island – a short ferry ride from Castletownbere, featuring military ruins and coastal trails (see the Bere Island guide).
+• Bere Island – A short ferry ride from Castletownbere, known for its military ruins and coastal walking trails.

-• Garinish Island (Ilnacullin) – famous Italian garden and Martello tower, reachable from Glengarriff.
+• Garinish Island – Reachable from Glengarriff, famous for its Italian gardens and Martello tower.